-Based in Los Angeles, Cecilia Caballero is an Afro-Chicana creative nonfiction writer, poet, teaching artist, adjunct professor of Ethnic Studies, and co-editor of the bestselling book The Chicana Motherwork Anthology.
+Based in Los Angeles, Cecilia Caballero, PhD, is a poet, creative nonfiction writer, lecturer of Ethnic Studies, and co-editor of the bestselling book, The Chicana Motherwork Anthology.

-As a teaching artist, Cecilia designs and facilitates generative creative writing and poetry workshops to cultivate more communal spaces of storytelling and social justice.
+As a teaching artist, Cecilia designs and facilitates generative creative writing workshops to cultivate more communal spaces of storytelling and healing justice.

 Cecilia has given talks and keynotes for various institutions and organizations such as the Mellon Mays Undergraduate Fellowship at UC Berkeley, San Diego State University's "Mama Scholars" conference, the University of Minnesota, and many more.